15 tips for starting your day with a smile:

 - Keep brightly colored items in your home environment, like flowers and clothing

-Studies show that bright colors provide a quick energy boost, and can be helpful when you want to feel a certain way.
+Studies show that bright colors provide a quick energy boost.
+They can be helpful when you want to lift your mood.
 Blue is calming, red and violet are good for stimulation, yellow and orange are cheering, etc.

 It’s amazing how much a brightly-colored dress or shirt can provide a little boost of happiness as you put it on and look in the mirror. http://www.health.com/health/article/0,,20411073,00.html

 - Practice visualization – imagine how great the next day will be the night before.
-Picture good things happening with as much detail as possible, down to what you will have for breakfast, who you will go to lunch with, how meetings that are scheduled will be extremely productive and with only positive interactions.
+Picture good things happening with as much detail as possible, down to:

 - Drink a ton of water.
 Even more than you already do.